 Staying actively engaged during the summer is really important for your child.

 Metro Schools, along with municipal and community organizations, hosts several summer programs and activities for families.
-We typically update our summer program list in February.

 Even if you don’t find a summer program to participate in, the best thing your child can do during the summer is read.

 Research shows that children and teens read more when they see 1) Pick the books they want to read 2) See the adults in their lives reading, too.
 Reading just four to six books over the summer has the potential to prevent a decline in reading levels once a child returns to school.